Gwinnett Tech IT Support - https://gwinnetttech.edu/

 What do phishing messages look like?

-The recent messages are all taking a similar form, a blank message with an attention getting subject line but no text, the messages all contain a document.
+Some messages are blank message with an attention getting subject line but no text, the messages all contain a document.
 A link in the document takes students to an online form asking them to reveal information.

 Fake Job Offer